neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 The setting() designator matches if the given configuration option is set to TRUE, or if an optional given comparison value equals to its configured value.
-This is helpful to make advices configurable and switch them off in a specific FLOW3 context or just for testing.
+This is helpful to make advices configurable and switch them off in a specific TYPO3 Flow context or just for testing.
 You can use this designator as follows:

 *Example: setting() pointcut designator*